-Key to communicating effectively is the development of skills related to problem solving and decision making.
+Development of skills related to problem solving and decision making is key to communicating effectively.
 These skills are highly regarded by employers and required if you aspire to move into a position of management or intend on starting your own business.
+These skills are also extremely valuable when it comes to navigating customer service relations and problems that occur on job sites related to installations and materials in the trades.